Abrogation in public law: Scope of constitutional right

 Within the United Kingdom, the notion of a constitutional right exists despite there being no written constitution.
 The scope of such a constitutional right is particularly narrow and the State cannot abrogate their power except where a specific piece of legislation or regulation specifically provides for the power to abrogate.
 As observed in Witham, R (on the application of) v Lord Chancellor [1997], Laws J made it clear that ″General words will not suffice.″ This was applied in Cullen v Chief Constable of the Royal Ulster Constabulary [2003].
+This narrow construction was reinforced in R v Secretary of State for the Home Department, ex parte Simms (2000), where the House of Lords ruled that general statutory wording cannot authorise the executive to abrogate fundamental human rights.
+This protective boundary was heavily reinforced in R (Bancoult) v Foreign and Commonwealth Secretary (2001), where the High Court explicitly relied upon the Simms principle of legality to confirm that fundamental constitutional rights cannot be overridden by general or ambiguous words, as the democratic process requires Parliament to squarely confront the political cost of any such abrogation.

 Principle of legality

-Under the principle of legality Parliament must not abrogate fundamental rights or values at common law by using ″general or ambiguous words″ and it cannot bestow power upon another body to abrogate such rights or values using similarly nonspecific words.
+The common law principle of legality dictates that general or ambiguous statutory words cannot be interpreted as granting the power to abrogate core constitutional metrics, such as access to justice or human rights.
+Parliament must not abrogate fundamental rights or values at common law by using ″general or ambiguous words″ and it cannot bestow power upon another body to abrogate such rights or values using similarly nonspecific words.
 The right to vote, as mentioned in Watkins v Home Office & Ors [2006], is an accepted example of a ′constitutional right′, and as such, in explicating legislation where such a right may have been ″proposed away″ it follows that the principle of legality would become engaged.
+The Supreme Court extended this protective metric in AXA General Insurance Ltd v Lord Advocate (2011), confirming that the principle of legality prevents subordinate authorities from abrogating common law values through ambiguous clauses.